 An occasional observation of the MSM is that Mexican drug crime “might spill over” into the United States.
 But it already has.

-), but one hopes that the general public might learn the truth about the level of border anarchy that Obama permits.
+Actually, the Mexican incursion isn’t new news (see On the Border: Retreat?), but one hopes that the general public might learn the truth about the level of border anarchy that Obama permits.

 Meanwhile, the Obama administration continues its program of harassment against Arizonans who defend sovereignty and borders: this week it sued Sheriff Joe Arpaio in a “civil rights probe.”